 Travelers who have been to the Philippines will universally comment that it’s the Filipinos themselves who make the country such a joy to visit.
 Photo friendly and full of smiles, the people open themselves and their lives to visitors on a scale only matched by places like India and Myanmar.
 The Philippines truly qualifies as one of the last great frontiers in Southeast Asia.
 This is your chance to be among the few to explore and photograph this amazing destination.

-Day 4: Today we fly to Laoag, where we’ll meet up with our co-leader for the rest of the tour, Jacob Maentz.
-We’ll be transported two hours south by private bus to the UNESCO World Heritage town of Vigan.
-Upon our arrival in Vigan we do a short orientation walk and perhaps some late afternoon and evening shooting in Vigan’s old cobblestone street and historic district.
+Day 4 (May 5): Today we’ll depart Manila for drive up the western coast of Luzon to the UNESCO World Heritage town of Vigan.
+We’ll be joined by our trip co-leader for the rest of the tour, Jacob Maentz, prior to departure.
+Upon our arrival in Vigan we’ll get settled into our hotel then perhaps take a short orientation walk with opportunities for some early evening shooting in Vigan’s old cobblestone street and historic district.
 In pre-colonial times, Vigan was an important trading post for Chinese junks, trading gold beeswax, and other products from the central Cordilleras for exotic Asian goods.
 Many Chinese traders settled in the mestizo district, marrying locals and starting new bloodlines.
 Vigan was captured and settled by the Spanish in 1572, and grew to become a center of Spanish political and religious power in the north of Luzon.
-We’ll spend the night in Vigan.
+We will spend the night in Vigan.

 **Optional Extension to El Nido**

-Day 1 Ext: Today we’ll have free time in Manila.
+Day 1 Ext.
+(May 16): Today we’ll have free time in Manila.
 Spend the night in Manila.

-Day 3 Ext: Today we’ll explore the waterways of El Nido.
+Day 3 Ext (May 18): Today we’ll explore the waterways of El Nido.
 The diversity of wildlife in this protected area is astounding.
 You’ll have the option of snorkeling, kayaking or scuba diving.
 We’ll spend the night in El Nido.

-Day 4 Ext: We’ll explore the area away from the water.
+Day 4 Ext (May 19): We’ll explore the area away from the water.
 You’ll have a chance to capture beautiful vistas from the hilltops.
 We’ll have the afternoon free to enjoy the beauty of the area.
 In the evening, we’ll wrap up the extension with a dinner on the beach.
 We’ll spend the night in El Nido.

-Day 5 Ext: We’ll return to Manila for you to connect with your flights home.
+Day 5 Ext (May 20): We’ll return to Manila for you to connect with your flights home.